Four Courts: Gandon's building

-Work, based on the design of Thomas Cooley for the Public Records Office of Ireland, began in 1776, to replace buildings reconstructed by William Robinson in 1695.
-After Cooley's death in 1784, renowned architect James Gandon was appointed to finish the building which we recognise today as the Four Courts.
-It was built between 1786 and 1796, while the finishing touches to the arcades and wings were completed in 1802, The lands were previously used by the King's Inns. and before that a 13th century Dominican Friary St. Saviour's was located on the site, confiscated following the dissolution of the monasteries by Henry VIII.
+Work, based on the design of Thomas Cooley for the Public Records Office of Ireland, began in 1776.
+After Cooley died in 1784, renowned architect James Gandon was appointed to finish the buildings.
+It was built between 1786 and 1796, while the finishing touches to the arcades and wings were completed in 1802, The lands were previously used by the King's Inns. and before that a 13th-century Dominican Friary St. Saviour's was located on the site, confiscated following the dissolution of the monasteries by Henry VIII.

 Easter Rising

 The Four Courts and surrounding areas were held by Commandant Edward Daly's 1st Battalion during the Easter Rising in 1916.
-Some of the most intense fighting of Easter Week took place in the Church Street/North King Street/North Brunswick Street area.
+Some of the most intense fighting of Easter Week took place in the Church Street, North King Street and North Brunswick Street area.
 At the end of the week, the Four Courts building itself became the headquarters of the 1st Battalion.

 Destruction in Civil War

-On 14 April 1922 the courts complex was occupied by IRA forces opposed to the Anglo-Irish Treaty, with Rory O'Connor acting as their spokesman.
+On 14 April 1922, the courts complex was occupied by IRA forces opposed to the Anglo-Irish Treaty, with Rory O'Connor acting as their spokesman.
 On 28 June the new National Army attacked the building to dislodge the "rebels", on the orders of the Minister for Defence Richard Mulcahy, authorised by President of Dáil Éireann Arthur Griffith.
 This attack provoked a week of fighting in Dublin.
 In the process of the bombardment, the historic building was destroyed.
 The west wing of the building was obliterated in a huge explosion, destroying the Irish Public Record Office at the rear of the building.
 Nearly a thousand years of archives were destroyed by this explosion, the ensuing fire, and the water poured onto the fire.

 The IRA was accused of mining the records office; however, those present, who included future Taoiseach Seán Lemass, said that, while they had used the archive as a store of their ammunition, they had not deliberately mined it.
 They suggest that the explosion was caused by the accidental detonation of their ammunition store during the fighting.